klaudiastewart/rails-engine/README.md

 ## Getting Started

-Visit ~~[Heroku](https://rails-engine-555.herokuapp.com/)~~ or localhost:3000 and get started with the steps below.
-NOTE: Heroku is currently down.
+Visit http://localhost:3000 and get started with the steps below.

 ## Versions